cortexlabs/cortex/README.md

 deployment started
 ```

 You can track the status of a deployment using `cortex get`.
-The output below indicates that one replica of the API was requested and one replica is available to serve predictions.
-Cortex will automatically launch more replicas if the load increases and spin down replicas if there is unused capacity.

 ```bash
 $ cortex get generator --watch